JakeC007/JakeC007.github.io/ai-safety.md

           <div class="as-claim-body">
             <h2 class="as-claim-title" data-copy="AS-CLAIM-1-TITLE">The binding rules already exist</h2>
             <p data-copy="AS-CLAIM-1-BODY">
               COPPA, FERPA, state companion-chatbot statutes, and app-store age-verification laws are in force today.
-Every other corner of AI policy is drafting.
-This one is already compliance, enforcement, and an accumulating record of what regulators will accept.
+              Where much of AI policy is still being drafted, this area already has compliance obligations, enforcement activity, and an accumulating record of what regulators will accept.
             </p>
           </div>
         </div>